 On Sunday afternoons, often Great-Grandfather Patrick Murray would take the kids for a Sunday afternoon walk of a mile or two while Isabella had some quiet time.
 This started with Charlie, Elsie and Bob--and after the twins came, he would take the whole crew.
 Bob pushed the stroller with the twins in it.
 They would get back home to the house on Franklin Street and mother Isabella would be sitting at the table having a nice cup of tea.
 Great-Grandmother Isabella had long, very curly hair, which she wore in a long bob tied with a velvet ribbon.
 Granddaughter Marion Winter Thomson remembers as a child standing behind the “slipper” chair where her grandmother was sitting and reaching up to pat her lovely curls.
 Her grandmother turned around and caught her at it and scared her half to death (she was about 4 at the time).
 There would be a candy dish filled with lime drops (Aunt Peg said that she had the lime drop dish now) or horehound drops.
 Each child could have one piece of candy.
 Nancy then remembered that years later our grandfather Bob would buy us Canada Mints at Davis Store--next to Aunt Bertha’s bank.
 There was an old organ in the parlor, which Uncle John had bought with some of his first earnings.
 At some point in his life Uncle John had played the flute.

 Patrick Murray made sure that folks knew his middle name was Murray--an English name--not Irish.
 He died of stomach cancer in 1901 when Grampa (Bob) Winter was only 10 and the twins were only 5.
 Life was very hard after that as there was no insurance.
 The older boys came home to help and everyone helped look after the twins.
 Murray and John paid themselves at the same rate as their workers.
 When Bob, Sr., was in his early teens he became ill.
 Elsie remembered that he was just down on the couch--not obviously sick.
 The twins were still small and running around.
 It was first diagnosed as rheumatic fever and later diagnosed as polio.
 As part of his therapy he had to saw 4 pieces of wood each day with a brick saw.
 His right arm was withered--just skin and bone, but it improved with therapy.
 In spite of the weakness of his arm, he became an excellent carpenter and later went to the Rhode Island School of Design.
+Robert Sr. made the cross on the altar at the Congregational Church out of pieces of wood from the steeple which fell in the 1938 hurricane.
+Bob Winter Sr.'s polio was first called rheumatic fever and later diagnosed as polio.
+As part of his therapy he had to saw four piees of wood each day with a brick saw.
+His right arm was withered–just skin and bone.
+He spent a lot of time on the couch.

 Students had 9 years of elementary school and 3 years of high school.
 Aunt Elise went to the practically new Center School (built in 1896, shown at right) in Wrentham when she started high school (1899).